-Each module includes a website review and a website discussion activity.
+Each module includes a website review and a website discussion forum.
 The website assignments are designed to introduce you to some of the psychological resources available on the web.
 You must locate a relevant and authentic website, write a brief, original summary/analysis paper which includes a link to the website, then lead a discussion about the website contents.
-You submit your review to me for evaluation and to the class for discussion.
-This assignment requires that you lead the discussion on your own website and also participate in the discussions of at least 3 websites reviewed by other students.
+Before submitting your review to the class for discussion, you must submit it to a turnitin dropbox, which will detect, and help you avoid, plagiarism.
+After editing your essay (as needed to meet the originality requirements) you resubmit it to the turnitin dropbox for my evaluation and to the website forum for class discussion.
+This assignment requires that you lead the discussion on your own website and also participate in the discussions of at least 2 websites reviewed by other students.

-In every module you will find several student-led discussion forums.
-These forums are the way we cover the content of the textbook.
-For each chapter you must ask an original “critical thinking” question about some topic in the chapter.
-Other students will respond to your question, and you will then reply back to those students.
-In addition you leading your own discussion threads, you are required to answer some of the questions posed by other students, and they are required to reply to your answers.
-You are encouraged to keep up these “virtual discussions” as long as they are productive.
-The idea here is for each student to lead (teach) one topic from each chapter, and participate in a few others.
-A large percentage of your final grade is determined by the quality and quantity of your participation in these discussions.
-I will grade these discussions, but I will not be a participant.
-If the discussion you are leading gets off track, it is your responsibility to refocus it.
-You are responsible for maintaining the quality of the discussion threads you lead.
-Every posting to a discussion should add something substantive to that discussion.
+In each module you will find some textbook resources and several Student-led roundtable discussion forums.
+The forums are the way we cover the content of the textbook, and it is the main learning activity in each module.
+For each chapter you will post a “critical thinking” question about some topic in the chapter.
+Other students respond to your question, and you reply back to them.
+In addition you lead the discussion threads on the questions you post, you answer some of the questions posted by other students, and they reply to you.
+You keep up these “virtual discussions” as long as they are productive.
+The purpose of the roundtable discussion forum is for each student to facilitate the discussion of a few topics and participate in several others.
+A large percentage of your course grade is determined by your participation in these discussions.

 In each module there is a “Talk with the Professor” area.
 In this area I may ask discussion questions about issues which I feel haven’t been fully explored in the Student Led discussion area.
 Also, in this area you may ask me questions, which I will respond to.
 Most often, I expect these questions (mine and yours) will be related to the discussions or the textbook – but no relevant topic is “off-limits.”
 You should check this area each time you log on and participate in these discussion threads.